RealtyOffer/realty-offer-frontend/src/pages/index.md

 title: Same Agent, Less Commission
 heroImage: /img/realtyoffer-main-hero-img-house.jpg
 mobileHeroImage: /img/shutterstock_image1_purchased copy.jpg
-heroHeading: Ready to Make a Move?
+heroHeading: Ready to make a move and need down payment assistance?
-heroSubheading: >-
-  RealtyOffer™ connects Buyers & Sellers with the top-rated Agents in their area.
+heroSubheading: RealtyOffer™ connects Buyers & Sellers with the top-rated Agents in their area.
 heroCTA: Learn More About How It Works
 heroNav:
   - heroLink: /buy